ClinVar Miner

 SN ONGC Dept of Genetics and Molecular biology Vision Research Foundation RCV003224532 SCV003920698 uncertain significance Bardet-Biedl syndrome 2023-06-02 criteria provided, single submitter research

-PreventionGenetics, part of Exact Sciences RCV003398978 SCV004120256 uncertain significance MKKS-related condition 2023-12-05 criteria provided, single submitter clinical testing The MKKS c.7C>T variant is predicted to result in the amino acid substitution p.Arg3Cys.
-To our knowledge, this variant has not been reported in the literature in individuals with MKKS-related disorders.
+PreventionGenetics, part of Exact Sciences RCV004538479 SCV004120256 uncertain significance MKKS-related disorder 2024-05-28 no assertion criteria provided clinical testing The MKKS c.7C>T variant is predicted to result in the amino acid substitution p.Arg3Cys.
+This variant was reported as a single MKKS allele in an individual from a large Bardet-Biedl syndrome cohort; however, no additional evidence was provided to support pathogenicity (Gnanasekaran et al 2023.
+PubMed ID: 37431782).
 This variant is reported in 0.016% of alleles in individuals of South Asian descent in gnomAD.
 At this time, the clinical significance of this variant is uncertain due to the absence of conclusive functional and genetic evidence.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.